-The movement was quickly branded and affiliates moved to opening ‘boxes’ with the first opening in Santa Cruz.
-The sport has seen a significant increase in popularity in the last nine years growing from 13 boxes to over 13,000 worldwide and has seen a consistent 50/50 split between male and female participation.
+The name was quickly branded and affiliates moved to opening ‘boxes’ with the first opening in Santa Cruz.
+The sport has seen a significant increase in popularity in the last nine years growing from 13 boxes to over 13,000 worldwide.
 Forbes magazine recently valued the brand at over $4bn.

-In his foundation document Glassman said that “crossfit is not a specialized fitness program but a deliberate attempt to optimize physical competence in each of ten recognized fitness domains”.
-They are cardiovascular endurance, stamina, strength, flexibility, power, speed, coordination, agility, balance, and accuracy.
+In his foundation document Glassman said that crossfit is not a specialized fitness program but a deliberate attempt to optimize physical competence in each of ten recognized fitness domains.
+They are Cardiovascular and Respiratory endurance, Stamina, Strength, Flexibility, Power, Speed, Coordination, Agility, Balance, and Accuracy.

-Wods can last anywhere from six minutes to a full hour and what that breaks down to is a huge range of movements in a very short amount of time.
-Keeping wods raw yet effective was the mission Glassman set out to achieve.
+Workouts can last anywhere from 6 minutes to a full hour with participants of this particular wod coming in at an average time of 16 minutes.
+What that translates to is a huge range of movements in a very short amount of time at full cardiovascular and respiratory capacity.

 “What I first loved about crossfit was that I could get it in and done in an hour and know that I had done a really good workout,” Manukau said.

-The regime prides itself on its ‘functional strength’ approach comparing gym strength to crossfit strength as a totally different kettle of fish.
-Gym strength may require you to bench press twice your weight but can you engage your core and put your whole body into pushing a fridge up a flight of stairs if you needed to?
+The regime prides itself on its ‘functional strength’ approach comparing gym strength to crossfit strength as a total different kettle of fish.
+Gym strength may inspire people to bench press twice their weight but can you engage your core and put your whole body into pushing a fridge up a flight of stairs if you needed to?
 Could you sprint down the road in a hurry should the moment arise?
-Can you pull your body weight onto a platform or up a rope?
+Can you pull body weight onto a platform or up a rope?
 These are all elements of functional strength in everyday situations where those hours in the gym could actually serve as a tangible measure of use.

-Member at Crossfit6100 Perth Chante Vili spent the last ten years playing touch rugby, league, netball and joined a gym but said she got bored with the same routine.
+Crossfit6100 Perth member Chante Vili spent the last ten years playing touch rugby, league, netball and a gym and said she got bored with the same routine.

 “I’ve got faster results in the six months I’ve been going to crossfit.
 Back muscles I’ve never really activated.